Use PowerShell to automate migrations from file share to OneDrive for Business.

 $table = Import-Csv $csvFile -Delimiter ","

-# Define the password for authentication
+# Define the destination connection

 # Set variables for site and list operations